worasom/energy_sale_rev/index.md

 This plot shows the average electricity consumption per capita by state in 2018, segmented into residential, industrial, and commercial consumption.
 Within each plot, the states are first grouped by regions, then sorted by the latitude of the state.
 For residential consumption, one might expect that electricity consumption would be higher in the northern states, because of the necessity of heating during their long, severe winters; however, the southern states actually top the electricity consumption charts.
 This suggests that the number of days that require air conditioning usage (number of cooling days) and regional information are likely important features in the model.
 For the industrial sector, the consumption also has a strong regional trend, again suggesting that regional information is an important feature for this sector.
 For the commercial sector, except for DC, the consumption is pretty uniform, thus the regional information is likely not important.

+**STEO data** EIA reports estimation of future electricity consumption in short-term energy outlook (STEO) in https://www.eia.gov/outlooks/steo/data/browser/.
+The data went back to 2015.
+I discovered a mistake on the EIA website.
+The unit on the short-term energy outlook (STEO) website is given as billion kilowatthours, but should be million kilowatt hours.
+The total monthly consumption for the US is around 300,000 million kWh, not 300,000 **billion** kWh as reported by STEO.

 **Heating and Cooling days by State**: Heating and cooling degree day measure the dmain for energy to heat and cool the building.
 This is calculated and reported in the monthly weather data in ftp://ftp.ncdc.noaa.gov/pub/data/cirs/climdiv/.
 Each row corresponds to a year of monthly data for that state.
 The columns are stored in state code, and thus need to be reformatted.
 The data for Alaska and Hawaii is missing.